We sort your Self Assessment for you. £119, all in.

 Fast, effortless and 100% online.

-However, if you sign a Deed of Trust, you can use it to tell HMRC that what you earned from renting out your jointly owned property should not be split equally.
+Usually, HMRC will assume that a couple owns equal portions of a property i.e. 50–50.
+Both will need to file a Self Assessment and pay tax on their share.
+But if you sign a Deed of Trust, you can tell HMRC that what you earned from renting out your jointly owned property isn’t split equally.

 Declarations of Trust aren’t just for couples putting money into a property equally.

-You can use them if you buy property with friends or associates as well, and for other splits (for example, 70% – 20% – 10%).
+You can use them if you buy property with friends as well.
+And, the split doesn’t need to be 50-50.
+You can use them for whatever split you prefer e.g. 70% – 20% – 10% with three people.

 "*" indicates required fields